-Shaping the structural change of the German economy in a smart and sustainable way
+Shaping the structural change of the German economy

 Digitalization and the course set to combat global warming are causing accelerated sectoral, qualification-related and regional structural change, which is accompanied by significant changes for the economy, labour market and (further) education system.
 The economy and the world of work will change significantly in the coming years.
 Added to this is demographic change with the growing need to secure skilled workers.
 This requires a greater degree of flexibility and willingness to change on the part of both companies and employees.